PyroMikeGit/SuperKaizoIronMON/README.md

    - Non-attacking moves such as Pain Split, Leech Seed, etc. are still banned
 10. Only one HM Friend allowed prior to Mid-game pivot, to prevent unnecessarily scouting moves on all Pokémon
 11. No [Legendary](https://www.serebii.net/pokemon/legendary.shtml) favorites
+12. **(NEW)** You can now hold a Smoke Ball on the way to the first rival battle as well as anytime while pivoting early game

 ## Game Specific Rules